aaqmarr2001/MARL-Predator-Prey/README.md

 <a name="br3"></a>

 4\.
-How you design the prey escape strategy.
+How I designed the prey escape strategy.

 The design of the prey escape strategy in the "predators and prey" simulation was